ashki23/HPC-notes/Spack.md

 Always use tab completion to complete softwares' name correctly (press tab once) or find all available names (press tab twice).

-To **uninstall** a software and every package that depends on it, you may give the `--dependents` option.
+To **uninstall** a software and every package that depends on it, you may give the `--dependents` option such that:

 ```bash
 spack uninstall --dependents <software_name>